Aileen Wuornos: Death row and execution

-Being on death row
+Death row

 Wuornos was incarcerated at the Florida Department of Corrections Broward Correctional Institution (BCI) death row for women, then transferred to the Florida State Prison for execution.
 Her appeal to the U.S. Supreme Court was denied in 1996.
 In a 2001 petition to the Florida Supreme Court, she stated her intention to dismiss her legal counsel and terminate all pending appeals.
-"I killed those men," she wrote, "robbed them as cold as ice.
+"I killed those men", she wrote, "robbed them as cold as ice.
 And I'd do it again, too.
 There's no chance in keeping me alive or anything, because I'd kill again.
-I have hate crawling through my system...I am so sick of hearing this 'she's crazy' stuff.
+I have hate crawling through my system ...
+I am so sick of hearing this 'she's crazy' stuff.
 I've been evaluated so many times.
 I'm competent, sane, and I'm trying to tell the truth.
 I'm one who seriously hates human life and would kill again."
 While her attorneys argued that she was not mentally competent to make such a request, Wuornos insisted that she knew what she was doing, and a court-appointed panel of psychiatrists agreed.

 In 2002, Wuornos began accusing prison matrons of tainting her food with dirt, saliva, and urine.
 She said she had overheard conversations among prison personnel "trying to get me so pushed over the brink by them I'd wind up committing suicide before the execution" and "wishing to rape me before execution".
 She also complained of strip searches, tight handcuffing, door kicking, frequent window checks, low water pressure, mildew on her mattress, and "cat calling ... in distaste and a pure hatred towards me".
 Wuornos threatened to boycott showers and food trays when certain officers were on duty.
 "In the meantime, my stomach's growling away and I'm taking showers through the sink of my cell."
 Her attorney stated that "Ms. Wuornos really just wants to have proper treatment, humane treatment until the day she's executed."
-He added, "She believes what she's written."
+He added, "She believes what she's written".

 In the weeks before her execution, Wuornos gave a series of interviews to documentarian Nick Broomfield and talked about "being taken away to meet God and Jesus and the angels and whatever is beyond the beyond".
 In her final interview, she once again charged that her mind was "tortured" at BCI, and her head crushed by "sonic pressure".
-Food poisonings and other abuses worsened, she said, each time she complained, with the goal of making her appear insane, or to drive her insane.
+Food poisonings and other abuses worsened, she said, each time she complained, to make her appear insane, or to drive her insane.
 She also turned on her interviewer: "You sabotaged my ass!
 Society, and the cops, and the system!
 A raped woman got executed, and was used for books and movies and shit!"
-Her final on-camera words were "Thanks a lot, society, for railroading my ass."
+Her final on-camera words were "Thanks a lot, society, for railroading my ass".
 Dawn Botkins, a childhood friend of Wuornos, later told Broomfield that her verbal abuse was directed at society and the media in general, not at him specifically.